 The neighborhood around the hotel is charming, with a lot of restaurants, shops, and a strong beach community vibe.
-One of the more popular restaurants in the area is The Cliff, located in a small, somewhat gated area, filled with art galleries, and craft shops.
+One of the more popular restaurants in the area is The Cliff.
+This lovely spot is located in a small, somewhat gated area, filled with art galleries, and craft shops.
 The Cliff has a large seafood menu and a great view of the sunset – its main attraction.
-The art centre enveloping the restaurant has an outdoor bar, fire pit, and live music in the evenings – visibly, a popular spot with the locals.
+The art center enveloping the restaurant has an outdoor bar, fire pit, and live music in the evenings.
+This was a visibly popular spot with the locals as well.

-For the adventurous types, there are quite a few hiking trails of various complexity, we took on one that was about 5 hours total.
-The view of the mountains was stunning, with beautiful vegetation and a few up and down surprise curves.
+For the adventurous types, there are quite a few hiking trails of various complexity.
+We took on one that was about 5 hours in total.
+The view of the mountains was stunning, with beautiful vegetation and a few up-and-down surprise curves.
 Our endpoint was a waterfall but since it was a rather dry spring the cave was dry.

 I’m not an avid hiker so for my exploration day I chose Victoria Beach.
 The entrance into the beach is from a residential neighborhood, clearly marked as a “No drone zone.”
-The beach itself is quite popular, there is a natural pool and a Pirate Tower, both of which are popular spots for photography.
+The beach itself is quite popular.
+There is a natural pool and a Pirate Tower, both of which are nice spots for photography.
 This weekend, the pool was also dry but the crashing waves had no mercy on the crowd posing on the rocks in front of the Pirate Tower.

 If you keep walking along the coast you’ll walk into the Montage neighborhood.
-Here, after exploring some rocks and tanning (aka burning) in the sun, we went up the hill to have a glass of wine and some oysters in the Montage Beach Resort*, an upscale hotel with a few great upscale restaurants.
+After exploring some rocks we settled for a couple of hours tanning (aka burning) in the sun.
+Make sure to go up the hill for a glass of wine and some oysters at the Montage Beach Resort*.
+Montage is an upscale hotel with a few great upscale restaurants.
 We set on the veranda looking out onto the ocean for a glorious couple of hours.
 Sadly this last stop was the ending of the weekend but I’m looking forward to going back and seeing more of this scenic coast.

 Pacific Edge Hotel address: 647 S Coast Hwy, Laguna Beach, CA 92651, USA